Acrylic by Becky Nuttall

-Becky comes from an artistic and literary background based in Brixham Devon.
+Becky comes from an artistic and literary background.
 She studied art in the early seventies but got diverted by literature and, latterly, the social development of adolescents.

 Her work "Bedroom shrine to the virgin of the rocks" was shortlisted for the Royal Academy Summer Exhibition 2017.

-Art of the School: Religious influence and on an emerging young artist in the Seventies
+?
+Art of the School: Religious influence on an emerging female artist in the Seventies

-“Visiting Artists” is Becky’s blog on her website; recalling the influence of her artist father, his friends, convent education and art school education on her life.
+She has curated exhibitions with Artizan Gallery Torquay.
+Her curated exhibition 'Our Place in the Seven Heavens', an exhibition of art and poetry, moved to Torbay Hospital HeArT Gallery.
+She is a Geopark Ambassador Artist "Visiting Artists" is Becky's blog on her website; recalling the influence of her artist father, his friends, convent education and art school education on her life